MKD20590/MKD20590/README.md

       <td align="center"><img src="https://github.com/user-attachments/assets/9edfe1bf-e794-45ce-b05a-ffa491b77f52"/></td>
     </tr>
     <tr>
-      <td valign="text-top">"Unfound" is a Singleplayer horror game where the player takes the role of a volunteer sent to rescue five missing children in the woods.
+      <td valign="text-top">"Unfound" is a singleplayer horror game where the player takes the role of a volunteer sent to rescue five missing children in the woods.
 Player can choose one child to be their companion and rescue the others while there is something lurking in the darkness.
 This project is under development stage and for a university course.</td>
       <td valign="text-top">"Dimension Switcher" is a casual platformer game the player can change dimension between 2D or 3D in order to complete the level.
 The main objectives are to avoid getting hurt and find Cooper the dog.
 This project is completed around 1 month and for a university course.
 </td>
     </tr>